With Elected Officials

 APA's media page will give you tips on how to promote National Community Planning Month events to target audiences, including residents, elected officials, allied partners, and the media.

-A quarterly publication that provides planning board members, planning commissioners, and other appointed and elected officials with practical features to enhance your experience.
+A six-times a year publication that provides planning board members, planning commissioners, and other appointed and elected officials with practical features to enhance your experience.

 Offer best practices recommendations for planning that can improve citizen participation, community revitalization, housing, environmental protection, disaster mitigation and recovery, and many other topics.